OctopusDeploy/docs/src/pages/docs/deployments/custom-scripts/raw-scripting.md

 ---
 layout: src/layouts/Default.astro
 pubDate: 2023-01-01
-modDate: 2024-05-01
+modDate: 2024-08-27
 title: Raw scripting
 description: Raw Scripting allows you to transfer packages and execute scripts against SSH deployment targets where you are unable to install and run Mono.
+icon: fa-regular fa-file-code
 navOrder: 70
 ---

 ## Design intentions {#RawScripting-DesignIntentions}

 Some Octopus users deploying to SSH Endpoints have had problems installing the Mono prerequisite that provides the runtime for Octopus Deploy's .NET orchestration tool [Calamari](/docs/octopus-rest-api/calamari).
 Although there is some momentum to package Calamari in a self-contained, cross-platform way with .NET Core, there exists a need now to be able to execute scripts directly on the server without all the added cost and complexity of uploading the latest Calamari.
-An experimental feature was added in **Octopus 3.9**, accessible via a project variable which will simply open a connection to the remote server and execute a deployment script within that session.

 :::div{.hint}
 **Feature Tradeoffs**